Introducing a NEW virtual experience

 - A pre-visit guide to help prepare your students for the experience

 - Recommended book list for continued learning

 The Tillicum Village School Program is crafted specifically for students studying Washington state history and Northwest Native American culture.

-Note: Due to COVID-19, in person school programs will not be offered spring 2021.
-Check back for more info on fall 2021 and spring 2022.
+Note: Due to COVID-19, in person school programs will not be offered fall 2021.
+Check back for more info on spring 2022.